-Mental abuse means anything that someone may say to control you or make sure that they always know what’s going on in your life.
-It’s normal for a partner or a friend to want you to be safe, but when they monitor where you are going, with who, and when this can be considered mental abuse.
-Controlling the decisions that you make or decisions that affect you, threatening you, treating you as though you’re unable to make your own choices, or claiming that everyone else agrees with them are all types of mental abuse as well.
+This form of abuse occurs when someone tries to control you in all aspects.
+They may make sure that they always know what’s going on in your life.
+It’s normal for a partner or a friend to want you to be safe, but when they monitor where you are going, with whom, and when; this can be considered mental abuse. that you make or decisions that affect you, threatening you, treating you as though you’re unable to make your own choices, or claiming that everyone else agrees with them are all types of mental abuse as well.
 They may be jealous, blame you for the way they treat you, or guilt you into anything they want.

-Emotional abuse is one that many people overlook or don’t recognize.
-This type of abuse encompasses methods of dehumanizing you, keeping you completely isolated, ignoring you, withholding affection as a result of ‘bad behavior.’
+Emotional abuse is one that many people overlook or do not recognize.
+This type of abuse encompasses methods of dehumanizing you, keeping you completely isolated, ignoring you, withholding affection because of ‘bad behavior.’
 They may turn others against you or claim that your feelings are wrong.
 They may interrupt you or be indifferent to what you’re experiencing or feeling.
 These emotional abuse types (and more) can make you distrustful of your own emotions and may make you feel even more overwhelmed or even unstable.

-An abuser will attempt to keep you from anyone who might see what they’re doing and try to protect you from it or tell you that it’s wrong.
-They don’t want you to spend time with family and friends because these are the first people who will recognize changes in your behavior and draw attention to it.
-As a result, they try to isolate you by convincing you that your friends and family don’t care about you or that you should be spending all of your time with them.
+They may not want you to spend time with family and friends because these are the first people who will recognize changes in your behavior and draw attention to it.
+As a result, they try to isolate you by convincing you that your friends and family don’t care about you or that you should be spending all your time with them.
 This causes you to withdraw from the people that you love and who love you.

 An abuser will attempt to keep you away from anything that doesn’t fit their perception of what you should be.
 That means they may try to push you toward certain hobbies and activities and pull you away from others.
 Activities that put you in direct contact with people they don’t want you around will be discouraged or outright forbidden.
 But they may push you toward activities that keep you under their control or control of their family or friends.
 As a result, you lose out on time with friends or time doing things that you enjoy.